Bram Dijkstra: Early life and education

 Dijkstra was born on a small island in Indonesia but spent his formative years in the Netherlands.
 His father had been interned in a Japanese concentration camp and died soon after World War II.
 Dijkstra later moved to the United States, where he attended San Diego State University.
 After completing his undergraduate studies, Dijkstra earned his Ph.D. in Comparative Literature from the University of California, Berkeley.

 Career

 He joined the faculty of the University of California, San Diego in 1966 and taught there until he retired and became an emeritus professor in 2000.
 He has written seven books including Idols of Perversity: Fantasies of Feminine Evil in Fin-de-siècle Culture (1986) and Evil Sisters: The Threat of Female Sexuality and the Cult of Manhood (1996).

 Personal life

-Dijkstra is married to Sandra Dijkstra, a prominent literary agent known for representing numerous acclaimed authors.
+Dijkstra is married to literary agent Sandra Dijkstra.
 He lives in Del Mar, California.

 Art and music collecting

-Dijkstra and his wife Sandra Dijkstra are avid collectors of art, literary works, and music; in 2023, they made a significant gift to Stanford University, donating a major collection of materials related to Black music, including rare recordings on vinyl disc documenting the history of Black music.
+Dijkstra and his wife, Sandra Dijkstra, have collected art, books, and music.
+In 2023, they donated a collection of Black music materials to Stanford University.

-The Dijkstras have also contributed to San Diego State University, gifting a collection of rare pulp fiction magazines that provide insight into mid-20th-century popular culture.
-Additionally, they have donated rare artwork to The Huntington Library, Art Museum, and Botanical Gardens, where their contributions have enriched the museum's holdings in American and European art.
+The Dijkstras also donated a collection of rare pulp magazines to San Diego State University.
+In addition, they donated artworks to the Huntington Library.